-In the last year, millions of people have found the need for a home office where there wasn't one before.
+Recently, millions of people have found the need for a home office where there wasn't one before.
 Guest rooms, living rooms, and spare corners in homes all over the world were quickly converted into a space for a desk and personal computer.
-Kitchen chairs were borrowed and office chairs were hastily purchased.
 But a home office is more than just a desk, chair, and computer.
 What makes a space into a productive office?
 How can you optimize both your focus and comfort when working at home?
-That is exactly what we are here to talk about.

 Today's professional is very likely to be working remotely, and while this might sound like a mini-vacation, we quickly learned that office design really does lend to productivity.
 We'll need to bring a little of that at-work office feel home to make each personal home office into a more welcoming and productive place to spend the day.
 Let's dive into the key elements of designing your new office in the comfort of home.

 Ergonomic Design = Long-Term Comfort & Work Stamina

 Ergonomic office chairs and keyboards aren't just a corporate trend, they've become part of the standard office design for a reason.
 "Ergonomic" means that something has been designed for efficiency and comfort in the workplace.
 Now that your home is the workplace, it's time to bring in some ergonomics.

 There's a reason that a chair borrowed from the kitchen is less comfortable for all-day work than a shaped mesh office chair, and why your laptop keyboard creates more wrist-stress than your workplace keyboard.
 It's all in the ergonomics.
 Supply your home office with workplace-quality ergonomic equipment.
 Find the right chair and desk height for your comfort.
 Find a keyboard and mouse set that feels right under your hands.
 Set your monitors at the right height for your head and neck comfort.
 With long-term comfort comes longer hours of work stamina.